-Expats moving to Hungary need not be overly concerned about safety as the country has a relatively low crime rate.
-Nevertheless, instances of petty crime such as theft, pickpocketing and tourist scams do occur, especially in large cities and tourist areas like Budapest.
+Expats moving to Hungary need not be overly concerned about safety, as the country has a relatively low crime rate.
+Nevertheless, instances of petty crime such as theft, pickpocketing and tourist scams do occur, especially in large cities and tourist hotspots such as Budapest.

 General safety in Hungary

 Expats in Hungary should take general precautions such as not travelling alone at night in unfamiliar areas and not leaving valuables unattended.
 Hungarians are friendly people that are generally welcoming of foreigners, but expats should nevertheless keep their wits about them and not be too trusting of strangers.